 To be sure that timber reaching the end-user is genuinely FSC certified, a chain of custody certification is also granted.
 To achieve this, any stage where the timber from an FSC forest is processed (e.g. cutting, packaging or manufacturing) must be audited separately.
 FSC-accredited inspectors will assess the working practices of the company involved and issue certification if this complies with FSC standards.

-PEFC care for forests globally and locally to promote sustainable forest management through certification.
+PEFC care for forests globally and locally to promote oak forestry sustainability management through certification.
 Their methods protect the products that forests provide and help ensure forests will be around for generations to come.

-PEFC works through national forest certification systems, enabling countries to tailor their sustainable forest management requirements to their specific forest ecosystems, the legal and administrative framework, the socio-cultural context and other relevant factors.
+PEFC works through national forest certification systems.
+Therefore enabling countries to tailor their sustainable forest management requirements to their specific forest ecosystems, the legal and administrative framework, and the socio-cultural context and other relevant factors.

 Following rigorous assessments and successful approval, forests will become PEFC endorsed.
 This means PEFC certified materials from anywhere in the world meet the same standards of sustainability and ethical production.

 Why Stopping Deforestation Matters

 Deforestation is one of the leading causes of climate change and species extinction.